 "If my smoke detector senses smoke, turn on all my lights and set them to red."

-Many HomeKit-enabled accessories already offer some form of remote access, but if you'd rather control your lights, thermostat, switches, etc. from one app (the Home app), iOS 10 makes it that much easier with Home Hubs.
+Many HomeKit-enabled accessories already offer remote access, but if you'd rather control your lights, thermostat, switches, etc., from one app (the Home app), HomeKit hubs make that task easier.